Team-FakeNews/.github/profile/README.md

 # FakeNews

-🚩 We are reparing the [FakeCTF 2022](https://ctf.fakenews.sh/): an 8h, on-site cybersecurity competition, hosted in France. 🚩
+🚩 We are preparing the [FakeCTF 2022](https://ctf.fakenews.sh/): an 8h, on-site cybersecurity competition, hosted in France. 🚩

 ## 🏆 Achievements